 June is Pride Month, which is held each year to honor the June 1969 Stonewall Uprising in Manhattan, an event that kicked off the movement for gay rights in the United States.
 Pride Month was celebrated nationally for the first time in 1999 under President Bill Clinton.
-It is a time to celebrate the contributions of LGBTQIA+ individuals, bear witness to their history, and take action in fighting for liberation and equality.
+It is a time to celebrate the contributions of LGBTQ+ individuals, bear witness to their history, and take action in fighting for liberation and equality.

-Listenwise Podcast Stories:
+Listenwise LGBTQ+ Podcast Stories:

 - Megan Rapinoe Reflects on Her Life

 - First Openly Transgender Federal Officer Appointed